 Cloth diaper covers are used over prefolds, Flats, fitted, and contoured diapers.
 They also come in different materials such as PUL, Fleece, and Wool.
 Covers come in different closures to secure to your babies such as snaps or hook & look.

 I have seen ONE-SIZE diaper covers selling for as low as $6 each.

 If you are not familiar with Flat cloth diapers, these are the ones your grandma probably used.
-A flat diaper is just what is sounds like.
+A flat diaper is just what it sounds like.
 It’s one big piece of absorbent fabric that you fold down to fit your baby.
 There are several different ways to fold flats.
 Just like the prefolds, they come in a few sizes.
-Although, many flats are one-size fits all because you can fold it and customize it to fit your baby’s needs.
+Although, many flats are one-size-fits-all because you can fold it and customize it to fit your baby’s needs.
 They also come in fabrics such as cotton, bamboo, and hemp.
 Flats can also be used from birth all the way up to toddlerhood.

 Just like with the prefold, flats are not waterproof so you will need a cloth diaper cover.